samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab6_Evaluate_AI_Models/readme.md

 ## Introduction

 > [!NOTE]
 >This is a **45-minute** workshop that will give you a hands-on introduction Fine-tuning a model can sometimes lead to unintended or undesired responses.
-To ensure that the model remains safe and effective, it's important to evaluate it.
-This evaluation helps to assess the model's potential to generate harmful content and its ability to produce accurate, relevant, and coherent responses.
+To ensure that your AI model is safe and doesn’t produce harms, it's crucial to evaluate it against Microsoft's Responsible AI Principles.

 ## Learning Objectives